BlackRock, others in talks on money market compromise

 Vanguard also attended Friday’s talks.
 “Vanguard has been very engaged in the industry’s discussions regarding additional money fund reform,” spokesman John Woerth said.

-The fund industry’s primary trade group in Washington, the Investment Company Institute, said current talks should expand on reforms the SEC passed in 2010, with industry backing, that tightened credit standards for fund investments.
+The fund industry’s primary trade group in Washington, the Investment Company Institute, said current talks should expand on reforms the SEC passed in 2010 with industry backing which tightened credit standards for fund investments, the group said.

 “ICI and the fund industry are engaging directly with the Securities and Exchange Commission in a united effort to constructively build on the success of the 2010 reforms,” the ICI said in a statement.